High coverage, no-fuss application and early benefit payout makes this a great plan for those seeking cancer protection.

 |100% benefit payout if cancer is found to be cause of death|

 |Includes free second opinion by FWD medical partners|

 |Additional support from the FWD Care Recovery Plan|

 #1: 100% benefit payout upon cancer diagnosis

-The most useful feature of FWD Cancer Insurance is that this plan pays out 100% of its benefit upon confirmed diagnosis of cancer, even at early stages.
+The most useful feature of FWD Cancer 2.0 Insurance is that this plan pays out 100% of its benefit upon confirmed cancer diagnosis, even at early stages.
 This is crucial as early detection and treatment in cancer has been observed to improve survival rates.

 #2: Designed to focus on cancer care

 As a cancer care plan with up to S$200,000 benefit, FWD Cancer 2.0 Insurance is designed for those who are particularly concerned about cancer.
 It may be treated as a standalone cancer plan or be included as part of a larger suite of critical illness protection.

 FWD Cancer 2.0 Insurance plan does not require medical underwriting to qualify.
 Applicants need only make a simple health declaration to be included in this plan.
 This makes getting important cancer coverage a snap.

 Important exclusions to note